The Colin McCollester Mission Fund

 Eligibility and Application Process

 The Colin McCollester Mission Fund is open to returning and graduating McCourt School of Public Policy students.
 Domestic and international students can apply, with a preference for candidates who have lived and/or studied in the mid-Western United States (i.e., Illinois, Indiana, Iowa, Michigan, Ohio, or Wisconsin).
-The fund will provide a $2,500 stipend for one student participating in an international internship or short term study abroad program, either in Summer 2021 or Fall 2021.
-Applications open on March 1, 2021, and are due April 23, 2021.
-The application will include several short essays, and either the FAFSA or statement of need (for those who did not file the FAFSA).
-The stipend of $2,500 will be awarded to the recipient in the Fall 2021 semester, and the recipient will be invited to dinner with Colin’s family and Dean Maria Cancian.
+The fund will provide a $2,500 stipend for one student participating in an international internship or short term study abroad program, either in Summer 2022 or Fall 2022.
+Applications open on March 2, 2022, and are due April 8, 2022.
+The application will include two short essays and a resume upload.
+The stipend of $2,500 will be awarded to the recipient in the Fall 2022 semester, and the recipient will be invited to dinner with Colin’s family and Dean Maria Cancian.
 Please contact Associate Dean of Student Affairs Leslie Evertz (firstname.lastname@example.org) with questions.

 About Colin McCollester